How to use

 FAQ

-Can I hide seconds for cleaner presentation?
+Can I hide seconds for a cleaner screen?